 How can herpes simplex be treated?

 Many mild cold sores need no specific treatment; but the general rule in treating herpes simplex is that all treatments work best if they start as soon as possible.
 It may be hard to know what is happening during a first infection; but in future episodes it is easier to spot the first signs of the virus becoming active, and so to start treatment early.

 At the start of an episode of infection - when the area of skin is uncomfortable, tingling or painful - you may need to take a painkiller.
-Starting treatment with a drug to counteract the virus can help to lessen the severity of the attack and/or shorten it.
+Starting treatment with a drug to counteract the virus can help to lessen the severity of the outbreak and/or shorten it.
 The anti-viral treatments (aciclovir, famciclovir or valaciclovir) can be taken as tablets, which have few side effects.
 Be sure to follow the correct dose (some of these treatments need to be taken up to 5 times a day).
-Recurrent infections can be treated with long-term antiviral treatment, though it may not stop the attacks altogether.
+If frequent recurrent symptoms are a problem, antiviral medication can be taken daily to prevent them.
 Aciclovir and famciclovir are also available as creams, but these do not work as well as the tablets.
 Other soothing skin treatments are listed below.

 It would be sensible to seek medical advice if you are not sure of the diagnosis or if the treatments you have tried do not seem to help.
 To avoid delay in treating recurrences, your doctor may give you an extra course of tablets to be kept in reserve and used at the first sign of a flare up.
 Once you have started this, you will need to order another course for the next episode.
 If the infection involves the eye it is important to seek medical advice promptly.